-A licensed expungement lawyer will work for you and get the sealing or expungement of felony conviction in order to make your life easier.
+Expungement lawyers will work for you in order to get the expungement of felony conviction or sealing of records and make your life a lot easier.

 Let past mistakes behind you.
 If an employer asks if you have a criminal record, you'll be able to say no.